-516 ARTS 516 Central Avenue SW Albuquerque, New Mexico 87102 516arts.org/fulcrumfund

-CONTENTS

-- 5 Introduction by Suzanne Sbarge

-- 7 Voices & Interaction: Rooted in Time and Place by Josie Lopez

-- 15 Space: A Brief History by David Leigh

-- 21 Spectacle: Billy Joe Miller, Allie Hankins and Lo Lo by David Leigh

-- 26 2016 & 2017 Projects

-- 30 Jurors

-"Human beings are born solitary, but everywhere they are in chains... of interactivity.
+516 ARTS 516 Central Avenue SW Albuquerque, New Mexico, 87102 516arts.org/fulcrumfund CONTENTS - Introduction 4 by Suzanne Sbarge - Voices & Interaction: 6 Rooted in Time and Place by Josie Lopez - Space: 14 A Brief History by David Leigh - Spectacle: 20 Billy Joe Miller, Allie Hankins and Lo Lo by David Leigh - 2016 & 2017 Projects 26 - Jurors 30 "Human beings are born solitary, but everywhere they are in chains... of interactivity.
 Social actions are makeshift forms, often courageous, sometimes ridiculous, always strange.
-And in a way, every social action is a negotiation, a compromise between 'his,' 'her' or 'their' wish and yours."

--Andy Warhol

-Introduction All too often, opportunities for experimentation happen under the radar and receive little or no funding, particularly in geographic areas like New Mexico that are not considered urban centers of arts and culture.
-The Andy Warhol Foundation for the Arts aims to change this trend by supporting arts ecosystems in and around Albuquerque through the Fulcrum Fund created and administered by 516 ARTS.
+And in a way, every social action is a negotiation, a compromise between 'his,' 'her' or 'their' wish and yours." -Andy Warhol Introduction All too often, opportunities for experimentation happen under the radar and receive little or no funding, particularly in geographic areas like New Mexico that are not considered urban centers of arts and culture.
+In unprecedented fashion, The Andy Warhol Foundation for the Arts aims to change this trend by supporting arts ecosystems in and around Albuquerque through the Fulcrum Fund created and administered by 516 ARTS.
 The Fulcrum Fund's focus on providing unrestricted support directly to artists goes a long way toward promoting creative inquiry and allowing artists to take risks that might not otherwise be possible.
 The Fulcrum Fund challenges artists to work in new ways and collaboratively.
 It also provides a sense of artistic and intellectual freedom which reinforces and validates how artists can and do shape our communities.
-The Andy Warhol Foundation for the Arts' commitment was partially in response to the changing needs of the field and their recognition of a movement towards art spaces choosing not to incorporate as 501(c)(3) nonprofit organizations.
-The Foundation created regional regranting opportunities across the country in an effort to reach artists on the ground.
+The Andy Warhol Foundation for the Arts' commitment grew partially out of studies such as the ongoing Cultural Data Project which indicates that the arts are vital for the cultural health of a community.
+Responding to these types of studies conducted in various cities across the country, The Andy Warhol Foundation determined that they wanted their efforts to reach artists on the ground.
+One way in which they addressed this need was to create regional regranting opportunities.
 According to James Bewley, Program Officer of the Warhol Foundation, "With the Regional Regranting Program, we partner with organizations to reach those collectives, living room galleries, spontaneous festivals and unincorporated artist groups that we ordinarily would simply be unable to fund.
 These efforts are part of the local arts ecology, yet existing mechanisms for support were not always set up to serve these artists and collectives...we found a way to reach them, in order to assist them in doing the vital work they do."
 The Warhol Foundation approached 516 ARTS to create a regranting program in Albuquerque because they saw a high concentration of artist-organized activity here, partially due to the efforts of 516 ARTS in promoting collaborative and experimental work.
 Now in its second year, the Fulcrum Fund has granted \$110,000 so far, supporting 24 artist-driven projects from a total of 216 proposals.
 The program funds projects that take place within an 80-mile radius of Albuquerque and are selected through a juried process involving esteemed curators and arts professionals from around the country.
 These awards are intended to fortify artistic processes that are out-of-the-box and may not always fit into traditional museum and gallery systems.
 This catalog represents a slice of time, celebrating the launch of the Fulcrum Fund with essays about the first year's completed projects and summaries of the 2016 - 2017 projects.
 To learn more about this ongoing program, visit 516arts.org/fulcrumfund.
+By Suzanne Sbarge